MicrosoftDocs/learn/learn-pr/wwl-azure/design-solution-for-backup-disaster-recovery/includes/2-design-recovery.md

 Azure Architects address several points as they plan for backup and recovery of their infrastructure.
 Let's review some of the common concepts and prominent considerations.

+- Architects use Azure backup services to design solutions that support business continuity (BC) and disaster recovery (DR), or _BCDR_.

-- A primary goal for backup and recovery is to ensure business applications are reliable:
+- A primary goal for BCDR is to ensure business applications are reliable.

-   - Apps must be resilient to component failure
+   - Applications must be resilient to component failure.
-   - Apps must be highly available, which means they can run in a healthy state with no significant downtime
+   - Applications must be highly available, which means they can run in a healthy state with no significant downtime.

-- To achieve the desired level of resilience and high availability, a backup and recovery plan must accurately define the requirements:
+- To achieve the desired level of resilience and high availability, a BCDR plan must accurately define the requirements:

-   - Identify the business needs
+   - Identify the business needs.
-   - Build the resiliency plan to address all business needs
+   - Build a resiliency plan to address all business needs.

    > [!NOTE]
    > In this module, _resiliency_ is the ability of a system to gracefully handle and recover from failures, both inadvertent and malicious.